-Students enrolled at Cooktown P-12 State School may face in-school disciplinary action, such as detention or removing of privileges, or more serious consequences such as suspension or exclusion from school for engaging in behaviour that adversely affects, or is likely to adversely affect, other students or the good order and management of the school.
-This includes behaviour such as cyberbullying which occurs outside of school hours or settings, for example on the weekend or during school holidays.
+Students enrolled at Cooktown P-12 State School may face in-school disciplinary action, such as detention or removing of privileges, or more serious consequences such as suspension or exclusion from school for engaging in behaviour that adversely affects, or is likely to adversely affect other students or the good order and management of the school.
+This includes behaviour cyberbullying which occurs outside of school hours or settings, for example on the weekend of the school of the scho school holidays.
 It also applies to inappropriate online behaviour of enrolled students that is directed towards other community members or students from other school sites.